jakesgordon/javascript-racer/README.md

  * Chrome (v19+) works great, 60fps at high res... provided you dont have a bad GPU driver
  * IE9 - ok, 30fps at medium res... not great, but at least it works

-The current state of mobile browser performance is pretty dismal.
-Dont expect this to be playable on any mobile device.
+The current state of mobile browser performance is better than before but still just barely enough to run the game.
+Optimizing would surely help for mobile support.

 >> _NOTE: I havent actually spent anytime optimizing for performance yet.
 So it might be possible to make it play well on older browsers, but that's not really what this project is about._